SessionDE/Jarlssen_ChooserWidget/README.md

  * 'input_label' - The text of the input label
  * 'button_text' - The text of the chooser button
  * 'required' - If it’s true, then we will have frontend validation and to pass it we need to choose something from the chooser
+ * 'input_id' - If you don't specify this parameter the input id will be same as the input name.
+Thanks to @bmcg for his pull request.
+He found, that useful when he want's to have input name, that contains square brackets.

 Example of config array:

 ```php